The Commonplace

 0.02

 Promoting AI without complementary policies for physical capital and labor may produce uneven outcomes; policy sequencing and complementarity (capital modernization, workforce upskilling) are recommended to produce more inclusive growth.
-Governance And Regulation mixed speculative distributional and growth outcomes (qualitative policy impacts inferred from model)
+Governance And Regulation mixed distributional and growth outcomes (qualitative policy impacts inferred from model)

 n=8